The Black Butte Copper Project is a 21st century mining operation—the first of its kind in the Treasure State's history.

 Located north of White Sulphur Springs, the project’s property includes the Johnny Lee Deposit, which contains a copper concentration 10 times higher than many existing mines.
 The Black Butte Copper Project will be an underground mine.
 This means that traditional land uses such as agriculture, cattle grazing and outdoor recreation will continue.
 Learn more.

 Sandfire estimates that this project will bring at least 240 jobs to the area at an average salary of approximately $65,000 per year.
-Currently, Sandfire has 9 full time employees and many contractors and businesses working on the project, investing over $3.2 million in 2014.
+Currently, Sandfire has 22 full-time employees and more than 20 contractors and businesses working on the project.
 Local hires now and during mine operation are critical in helping ensure a stable work force and supporting our local economy.

 About the Resource and Opportunity